ms-iot/iot-core-azure-dm-client/docs/application-management.md

          - If the desired version is older than the one installed, the installed application will be uninstalled and the specified one will be installed.
 Applicable settings will be processed afterwards.
          - If the desired version is new than the one install, the specified one will installed on top of the existing one.
 Applicable settings will be processed.
          - <b>Note</b>: Installing a new application from the store is not supported.
-         - <b>Note</b>: Update applications other than the DM application from the store is not supported.
+         - <b>Note</b>: Updating applications other than the DM application from the store is not supported.
+This is because the update mechanism allows only self-update.
+For more details on what APIs are used in the implementation, see the [StoreContext](https://docs.microsoft.com/en-us/uwp/api/windows.services.store.storecontext) class.
        - `"?"` : This indicates that the status of this application is to be reported.
        - `"not installed"` : This indicates that the specified application should not be installed on the device.
 If it is already installed, the DM client will uninstall it.
     - `"startUp"`: the start-up designation of this application.
 Possible values are: